 Ahau Tulum: Constructed almost entirely of natural materials, Ahau Tulum is a quintessential casual beachfront Tulum hotel.
 Rates are very reasonable for Tulum, ranging from a $249 to $409 per night.
 All cabanas are under massive thatch roofing, and there is a restaurant on site serving up dishes made from natural and local ingredients.
 Ahau offers a full schedule of daily classes, with a focus on Vinyasa flow.
 You’ll also find Silk Ariel and Capoiera from time to time!

 Ahau Tulum offers scheduled daily yoga classes, currently happening at 8am and 10am, along with sunrise meditation and a few other classes throughout the week.
 All scheduled yoga classes are held in their beautiful oceanfront yoga studio.
-The Wednesday night candlelight yoga even includes wine and chocolate, yum!
+The Wednesday night candlelight yoga even includes wine and chocolate!
+Yum!

-Amansala: Amansala was one of the first Tulum hotels to offer yoga and yoga retreats.
+Amansala: Amansala was one of the first Tulum yoga hotels to offer classes and retreats.
 This eco-chic resort is immediately recognizable for the bright orange and pink colors covering beach loungers, the bright pink and orange chairs and colors of the hotel.
 These days the rooms at Amansala (priced from only $285 per night including breakfast) are joined by Casa de Miel (Amansala Chica), just one minute walk from Amansala Grande.

 At Amansala it’s all about health and wellness; the restaurant serves fresh fish, local produce and an extensive vegetarian menu.
 But after all this is the beach, so don’t miss Amansala’s famous mango margaritas!
 Join a scheduled retreat or book individually and enjoy daily yoga, and other wellness activities, on site.

 Azulik: Azulik is also one of the original hotels in Tulum.
 This eco-resort is perched high up on a rocky outcrop above the ocean quite near the main T intersection along the main beach road in Tulum.
 Azulik offers yoga at the hotel right on the beach in Tulum.
-While there are no scheduled classes, simply organize with the friendly staff at check-in for ether a private lesson ($50 per person) or group lesson ($12/per person for 3or more people).
+While there are no scheduled classes, simply organize with the friendly staff at check-in for ether a private lesson ($50 per person) or group lesson ($12/per person for 3 or more people).

 If you would like to take a scheduled class, simply walk next door to neighboring hotel Papaya Playa Project.
 Here you’ll find Tulum yoga classes every day at 8am (a different style each day).
 Scroll down for more about the Papaya Playa Project.

 Be Tulum: Be Tulum is one of the newest, and one of the most luxurious, hotels in Tulum.
-Each of the 20 suites includes a secluded terrace and a private pool, a very unique amenity for Tulum.
+Each of the 20 suites includes a secluded terrace and a private pool, a very unique amenity for Tulum yoga.
 The property also has a beach club, which is open to the public fro 8am until 10am daily.